V. S. Naipaul: 1954–1956: London, Caribbean Voices, marriage

 Naipaul moved to London, where he reluctantly accepted shelter in the flat of a cousin.
 Pat, who had won a scholarship for further studies at the University of Birmingham, moved out of her parents' flat to independent lodgings where Naipaul could visit her.
 For the remainder of 1954, Naipaul exhibited behaviour that tried the patience of those closest to him.
 He denounced Trinidad and Trinidadians; he castigated the British who he felt had taken him out of Trinidad but left him without opportunity; he took refuge in illness, but when help was offered, he rebuffed it.
 He was increasingly dependent on Pat, who remained loyal, offering him money, practical advice, encouragement, and rebuke.

 Gainful employment appeared for Naipaul in December 1954.
-Henry Swanzy, producer of the BBC weekly program, Caribbean Voices, offered Naipaul a three-month renewable contract as presenter of the program.
+Henry Swanzy, producer of the BBC weekly programme, Caribbean Voices, offered Naipaul a three-month renewable contract as presenter of the programme.
 Swanzy, on whose program a generation of Caribbean writers had debuted, including George Lamming, Samuel Selvon, the 19-year-old Derek Walcott and, earlier, Naipaul himself, was being transferred to Accra to manage the Gold Coast Broadcasting System.
 Naipaul would stay in the part-time job for four years, and Pat would remain the critical breadwinner for the couple.

 In January 1955, Naipaul moved to new lodgings, a small flat in Kilburn, and he and Pat were married.
-Neither informed their families or friends—their wedding guests limited to the two witnesses required by law.
-Pat continued to live in Birmingham, but visited on the weekends.
-At the BBC, Naipaul presented the program once a week, wrote short reviews and conducted interviews.
+Neither informed their families or friends—their wedding guests were limited to the two witnesses required by law.
+Pat continued to live in Birmingham but visited on the weekends.
+At the BBC, Naipaul presented the programme once a week, wrote short reviews and conducted interviews.
 The sparsely furnished freelancers' room in the old Langham Hotel flowed with the banter of Caribbean writers and would-be writers, providing camaraderie and fellowship.
 There, one afternoon in the summer of 1955, Naipaul typed out a 3,000-word story.
 It was based on the memory of a neighbour he had known as a child in a Port of Spain street, but it also drew on the mood and ambience of the freelancers' room.
 Three fellow writers, John Stockbridge, Andrew Salkey, and Gordon Woolford, who read the story later, were affected by it and encouraged him to go on.
 Over the next five weeks, Naipaul would write his first publishable book, Miguel Street, a collection of linked stories of that Port of Spain street.
 Although the book was not published right away, Naipaul's talent caught the attention of publishers and his spirits began to lift.